FREEHealthy 30-Minute Meals

-If you have ever wondered, "Do rhubarb and blueberry go together?" the answer is a resounding yes.
-The natural sweetness of blueberries perfectly balances the tart, tangy profile of rhubarb, allowing us to use significantly less added sugar than traditional recipes.
-This vibrant compote comes together in just one pot and transforms simple fruit into a gourmet-style sauce.
+If you have ever wondered, "Do rhubarb and blueberry go together?" this Blueberry Rhubarb Compote recipe is the answer!
+The natural sweetness of blueberries perfectly balances the tart, tangy profile of rhubarb to make a healthy fruit syrup using less sugar than traditional fruit topping recipes.
+This easy low calorie fruit compote comes together in minutes and transforms fresh or frozen fruit into a light, gourmet fruit sauce.

 This recipe relies on the natural fructose in blueberries and fresh orange juice to provide sweetness, keeping the added sugar content much lower than standard jams or syrups.
 By using whole fruit, you also get the benefit of dietary fiber and essential vitamins in every serving without empty calories.